RosCollective/eft-coherence-dynamics/README.md

 ## Relationship to Ecological Field Theory (EFT)

-Field Mechanics forms part of a broader system:
+Coherence Dynamics (EFT) forms part of a broader system:

 * **Field Geometry (EFT)**
   A formal description of interaction as a constrained dynamical field, defining the structure within which the field operates